 First, there’s Gran Destino Tower, the newest addition to the resort.
-The tower is a separate hotel more comparable to a deluxe than a moderate.
+This tower is a separate hotel that’s more comparable to a deluxe than a moderate one.

 Additionally, Coronado Springs has beautiful grounds.
-I love to walk the resort and take in all of the different landscapes in each village.
+You can spend an entire afternoon walking the resort to take in all the different landscapes in each village.

 In addition, Coronado’s pool area, the Dig Site, is impressive.
 It is even included in our list of the best pools at Disney World.